michaelzhang114/ar-sceneform-sensehat/README.md

 Based on the Sceneform SDK for Android.
-Template file from (//developers.google.com/ar/develop/java/quickstart)
+Adapted from template file found here (//developers.google.com/ar/develop/java/quickstart)